 For the past few years, even while the Old Town Hall was still under renovations, the NSC began a relationship with the Newmarket Legion and has performed a number of memorable plays there over the past few of years.

-The Newmarket Stage Company has built up a faithful audience at the Newmarket Legion with memorable plays, such as the initial Cookin’ With Gus, The Last Romance, Opal’s Million Dollar Duck, The Last of the Red Hot Lovers, The Ladies Foursome, The Cemetery Club and the most recent hilarious The Odd Couple – (Female Version).
+The Newmarket Stage Company has built up a faithful audience at the Newmarket Legion with memorable plays, such as the initial Cookin’ With Gus, The Last Romance, Opal’s Million Dollar Duck, The Last of the Red Hot Lovers, The Ladies Foursome, The Cemetery Club, The Odd Couple – (Female Version), and most recently, The Housekeeper.

-The NSC also has on its Board, Sue Meacock, a tireless worker who always acts as Producer of the plays and also the very experienced artistic director Teri Hallett, who usually directs these comedies.
+The NSC has on its Board: Sue Meacock, a tireless worker who always acts as Producer of the plays, Peter Salt usually builds the excellent sets and also the very experienced Artistic Director Teri Hallett, who usually directs these comedies.

-They have attracted back some superb actors, such as Marlo Alcock, Susan Lane and Denise Kennedy as regulars, and actor/director Jeff Burke, in their selection of hilarious comedies, that fill the Newmarket Legion to capacity.
+They have attracted back some superb actors, such as Marlo Alcock, Susan Lane and Denise Kennedy as regulars, actor/director Jeff Burke, and actor/director Kay Valentine in their selection of hilarious comedies that fill the Newmarket Legion to capacity.

-The Newmarket Stage Company just recently held its Annual General Meeting and has selected an outstanding Board to lead it through the next year, under the direction of President Diane Ament.
+The Newmarket Stage Company held its Annual General Meeting in June of this year and has selected an outstanding Board to lead it through the next theatre season, under the direction of President Diane Ament.